malmorcan/vscode-prompt-builder/README.md

 ## Features
 - Browse your project files up to a certain depth.
-- Select files to include as context in a final prompt.
+- Select files or directories to include as context in a final prompt.
 - Copy the final prompt to your clipboard.
-- Save and load prompts for reuse.

 ## Usage
 1. Run `F5` to launch a new VS Code window with the extension.